choij1589/YoungCha/README.md

 # YoungCha

 ### HOW TO
-if you confused, follow the example lines
+Follow the example lines for the first try

 ### clone repository
 ```
 git clone https://github.com/choij1589/YoungCha.git